Zeynep Günay Tan: Early life and career beginnings

 Zeynep Günay Tan was born in 1975 in Gönen, Balıkesir.
 Her parents are lawyers, and she has a younger sister.
 After studying in Gönen until the 5th grade of elementary school, she enrolled in the İzmir American High School and studied boarding and relocated to İzmir.
 When she was in the last year of high school, she went to the United World Colleges in Italy with a scholarship she earned from the Ministry of National Education and studied there for two years.
-There he acted in and directed short films which they prepared in the social clubs of the school, and they also on editing and soundtracks of these films.
+There she acted in and directed short films which they prepared in the social clubs of the school, and they also worked on the editing and soundtracks of these films.
 Günay, who wanted to be an actress since her childhood, realized that she also enjoyed working behind the cameras while she was studying abroad.
 After high school, she began her theatre training in Italy, but she lost her scholarship following an economic crisis in her homeland and was forced to return to Turkey.
 When she returned to Turkey, she applied to Mimar Sinan University, but was eliminated during the interview.
 She couldn't prepare for the university exam as she had studied abroad, and was eventually placed in the language department.
 Günay is a graduate of Italian Language and Literature from Istanbul University.
 During her time as a freshman, she started working on the set of different TV series.

 While Günay was continuing her education at the university, she started working at Vipsaş, a film company owned by her father's friend.
 There she worked as an assistant in the production department and was responsible for preparing the scenario of episodes for the table-reading among the actors.
 After doing this work for a year and a half, she became an assistant to Kartal Tibet.
 In 2003, she worked as the assistant director in the film Abdülhamid Düşerken, directed by Ziya Öztan.
-In the same year, she worked as an assistant director in the movie The Encounter directed by Ömer Kavur and served as the general coordinator in the series Serseri Aşıklar.
+In the same year, she worked as an assistant director in the movie The Encounter, directed by Ömer Kavur, and served as the general coordinator in the series Serseri Aşıklar.
 In 2004, she was the assistant director on Ismaël Ferroukhi's 2004 film Le Grand Voyage, which was a co-production between France, Morocco, Bulgaria and Turkey.
 In the same year, she worked as an assistant director in Kanal D's series Çemberimde Gül Oya, directed by Çağan Irmak.
 Irmak asked Günay to direct an important scene in the 8th episode of the series.
 Then producer Şükrü Avşar made a proposal to Günay to direct the series Güz Yangını.